s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 Let's examine the following scenarios:

 1. `radosgw`'s POD failure and `radosgw`'s POD rescheduling
-2. Cluster's node failure
+2. Non-graceful node failure
-3. `radosgw`'s failure due to a bug not related to a certain input pattern
+3. `radosgw`'s failure due to a bug
-4. `radosgw`'s failure due to a bug related to a certain input pattern
-5. `PV` PV Data corruption at application level due to radosgw's anomalous exit
+4. `PV` PV Data corruption at application level due to radosgw's anomalous exit

 We are supposing all these bugs or conditions to be fatal for the s3gw's process so that they trigger an anomalous exit.

 ### radosgw's POD failure and radosgw's POD rescheduling

-This case is when the `radosgw` process stops due to a failure of its POD.
+This case occurs when the `radosgw` process stops due to a failure of its POD.

 This case applies also when Kubernetes decides to reschedule the POD to another node, eg: when the node goes low on resources.